bendsp/emoji-color-data/README.md

 # Emoji Color Data

-This repository contains a structured JSON dataset of emojis, including their names, Unicode values, associated colors, and additional metadata.
-It is useful for applications involving emoji categorization, color analysis, and data visualization.
+This repository contains a [structured JSON dataset of emojis](./emojis.json)

+It was compiled while working on [typeArt](https://typeart.desprets.net/) upon realizing no such dataset was easily accesible.

 ## 📂 Dataset Structure